ReineNassour/Thyroid-Cancer-Prediction/README.md

  Normalized/standardized features (if applied),
  Split dataset into training and testing sets.

-2. Models Implemented
+2. Models Implemented:

 The following machine learning classification models were implemented and evaluated:

-K-Nearest Neighbors (KNN) – distance-based classification approach, Naive Bayes – probabilistic classifier based on Bayes’ theorem,
+K-Nearest Neighbors (KNN): A distance-based classification approach, Naive Bayes: A probabilistic classifier based on Bayes’ theorem, Decision Tree (DT): A tree-based model for decision-making, Random Forest (RF): An ensemble method that combines multiple decision trees, Support Vector Machine (SVM): A classifier that finds the optimal decision boundary.

-3. Model Evaluation
+3. Model Evaluation:

-Models were evaluated using:
+The performance of the models was evaluated using the following metrics:

 Accuracy,
 Precision,
 Recall,
+F1-score,
+Confusion Matrix.

 F1-score,
 Confusion Matrix.